CZ-NIC/yangson/docs/instance.rst

       Return an instance node corresponding to the receiver's parent.

-      This method raises :exc:`NonexistentInstance` if the receiver is the root of the data tree and thus has no parent.
+      This method raises :exc:`~.NonexistentInstance` if the receiver is the root of the data tree and thus has no parent.

       .. doctest::